50 Signs You’re Healthy from Every Type of Doctor

 You recover quickly from surgery

-“As an breast cancer surgeon, I notice that the ability for a patient to recover post-op is often indicative of her overall health and how she will respond to upcoming treatments.
+“As a breast cancer surgeon, I notice that the ability for a patient to recover post-op is often indicative of her overall health and how she will respond to upcoming treatments.
 When the body experiences trauma, or wounds created from surgery, we are equipped with the amazing ability to self-heal.
 A healthy person’s body rushes white blood cells and neutrophils to the surgical site to prevent infection, and monocytes to control inflammation.
 When I evaluate a patient at a post-operative appointment, if I see that she is healing quickly I know that she will fair will with any chemotherapy or radiation treatments.” —June Lee, MD, Director, Breast Program at Catholic Health Services.
-Check out the 29 things you think cause cancer but are actually harmless.
+That said, keep things in perspective with these 29 things you think cause cancer but are actually harmless.

 You think realistically

 “Is your thinking realistic, constructive, and does it help you?
 Unhealthy examples include thinking, ‘I am going to fail’ or ‘I am a failure.’
 A healthy person knows feelings aren’t facts, and that they must weigh the evidence.
 You can perform a healthy interrogation of the facts to reach the truth.” —Bill Prasad, counselor.
-Learn the 15 tips life coaches won’t tell you for free.
+Get more insight into positive thinking with 15 tips life coaches won’t tell you for free.

 Your skin bounces back when you pinch it